 However, avoid using this method too frequently, or it will seem that you get all your best ideas second hand.

 Should it happen that you repeatedly use the same source, you can slack off in how much you cite.
-In the following example, both quotations are from the same source, so the author has decided to cite just once.
+In the following example, both quotations are from the same source.
+Since they come in quick succession, the author has decided to cite just once.

 This method is especially handy if an entire paragraph is indebted to a single source.
-And, even if you do decide to provide a separate page number after each citation, you do not have to give the author’s name each time.
+Even if you do decide to provide a separate page number after each citation, you do not have to give the author’s name each time.

-On the other hand, if another source intervenes, you will have to provide more clarity:
+On the other hand, if another source intervenes, be sure to provide more clarity:

 In this example, the quotation from Sinderbad comes in between the two passages from Kuiper.

-In any case, the basic rule is that if you think a reference is clear enough then you can give less information about its source.
+In summary, the basic rule is that if you think a reference is clear enough then you can give less information about its source.